jokob-sk/NetAlertX/front/plugins/snmp_discovery/README.md

 ### Usage

-Specify the following settings in the Settings section of PiAlert:
+Specify the following settings in the Settings section of NetAlertX:

 - `SNMPDSC_routers` - A list of `snmpwalk` commands to execute against IP addresses of roputers/switches with SNMP turned on.
 For example: